 Students must adhere to the department’s athletic training and athletic performance center usage policies.
 These policies are in place to ensure the safety of all students and the proper maintenance of the facilities.

-Please see the sections below for detailed policies for athletic training and usage of the Athletic Performance Center.
+Please see Appendices A and B for detailed policies for athletic training and usage of the Athletic Performance Center.

 Use of School Name in Competition